kunitoki/django-custard/docs/models.rst

   class CustomValuesModel(custom.create_values(CustomFieldsModel)):
       pass

-The Mixin must know which classes are actually implementing the custom fields definitions and the custom fields values, so ``custom.create_mixin`` you must explicitly specify those model model with the full application label.
+The ``Mixin`` must know which classes are actually implementing the custom fields definitions and the custom fields values, so to ``custom.create_mixin`` must be explicitly specified those models as strings with the full application label, much like when implementing ``django.models.fields.ForeignKey`` for externally defined models.

 A number of methods are then added to your model: